Collecting data with the Single answer component

 The Single answer component allows for the selection of one answer only.
 There are many occasions when an administrator creating a form will request data from responders that requires an answer from a small list of choices.
 A good example of this is when the interviewee is asked a question that just requires a ‘Yes, No, I don't know’ answer.
-If you require multiple options, then learn more about <Multiple answers> here.
-The Single Answer component is similar to Dropdown, but is suitable for a small number of items, as all the answers are visible on the screen.
+If you require multiple options, then learn more about Multiple answers here.
+The Single Answer component is similar to Dropdown, but is suitable for a smaller number of items, as all the answers are visible on the screen.

 This is how the component will look once the administrator has dragged and dropped it into a new form.

 When you click into Single answer, you can insert text and provide the question for the data to be collected.

 By hovering over the New option fields you can update the text of the option answer for the data required by clicking on the pencil icon.